-AJ and I chose to have night flight out from Manila to Cebu last Thursday because of the long lenten break and we wanted to avoid the traffic and long line at the airport.
-But we not so sure of our plan ourselves, so we still left our home 2 hours before the scheduled 9 pm flight and got at the airport in less than 30 minutes.
+AJ and I chose to have night flight out from Manila to Cebu last Thursday because of the long lenten break and we wanted to avoid the traffic and the long line at the airport.

-There was no traffic or line at all.
-The NAIA Terminal 2 looked almost deserted with very few people waiting for their flight.
+There was no traffic or line at the airport at all.
+NAIA Terminal 2 looked almost deserted with very few people waiting for their flights.

 We traveled light.